ledyyq/guns.lol-like-site-/README.md

 # guns.lol like site
 Minimal snowy landing page / profile card inspired by guns.lol, built with React + Vite + Tailwind

-# ❄️ Snowy Profile Card
+# ❄️ Snowy Profile Loader Like Landing

 A minimal, aesthetic landing page and profile card inspired by guns.lol.
 Built for speed and simplicity.